Hayes v R: Pecuniary advantage

 The Court of Appeal had followed a line of cases that said there was no pecuniary advantage where the accused obtained something to which she was entitled.
-It was for the Crown to prove a lack of entitlement regardless of the accused's intent.
+It was for The Crown to prove a lack of entitlement regardless of the accused's intent.
 This created problems in cases like this as under this construction it was arguable that the risk of losing a benefit was not the same obtaining an advantage.

 Tipping J preferred the following construction of pecuniary advantage "...simply anything that enhances the accused's financial position".
 Receiving an existing line of compensation would undoubtedly fall into this definition.
-This would be true even where the accused had a legal entitled to the money.
+This would be true even where the accused had a legal entitlement to the money.
 Everything turned on the accused acting dishonestly.

 No need for a belief to be reasonable

 The defendant was of low intelligence.
 She believed that her entitlement to compensation stemmed from not being paid to do the work she was employed to do prior to her accident.
 It was argued that she therefore lacked the dishonest intent required by the statutes.
 The trial judge had directed that the belief to entitlement needed to be honest and reasonable.
 The Crown asserted this was either the correct direction on the plain reading of the statute or that, in line with other common law jurisdictions, the court ought to read in such a requirement.

 The Supreme Court rejected this argument.
 The statute only required the belief to be actually held, although the reasonableness of the belief could go to the accused's credibility.
 This was however a question for the jury.